CALIFORNIA LEMON LAW ADVOCATES, CALL (323) 675-3282 FOR YOUR FREE CASE EVALUATION - AVAILABLE 24/7.

 Qualifying Under the Car Lemon Law

-For a used car to qualify under the California Lemon Law (Song-Beverly Consumer Warranty Act), it must be sold or leased with the manufacturer’s warranty.
+For a used car to qualify under the California Song-Beverly Consumer Warranty Act, it must be sold or leased with the manufacturer’s warranty.
 This stipulation includes many Certified Pre-Owned vehicles and some used cars that still have factory coverage.

-Additionally, the defect must show up within 18 months or 18,000 miles of the original delivery date (when it was new).
+Additionally, the defect must show up within 18 months or 18,000 miles of the original delivery date.
 You must have allowed the manufacturer ample time to repair the problem.
 In California, this requirement typically means that there have been two repair attempts for serious safety issues, or four repair attempts for other recurring problems.
 Otherwise, if the car has been out of service for more than thirty days, it could qualify.

 In California, qualifying defects must substantially affect the car’s use, safety, or value.
 Therefore, covered complaints can include anything from serious engine damage to annoying electrical glitches.
 If your used car qualifies under these conditions, you may be eligible for a Lemon Law buyback or replacement vehicle.

-Requirements for a Car to Be Considered a Lemon
+What Are the Requirements for a Car to Be Considered a Lemon Under the Law?

 Once the defect has been reported and the manufacturer has had a reasonable number of repair attempts to fix it, California law outlines when the vehicle can be deemed a lemon.
 For starters, the issue must be above a simple inconvenience.
 The defect must, in some way, affect the use, value, or safety of the vehicle.